SolarHorizon/rodux-utils/docs/solutions/selectors.md

 our state.

 It doesn't end there!
 There's actually another way to solve this problem.
-We can use `resultEqualityFn` to check the equality of a result.
-Remember how we had to use a custom `equalityFn` because our selectors were returning a new table every time?
+We can use `resultEqualityCheck` to check the equality of a result.
+Remember how we had to use a custom `equalityCheck` because our selectors were returning a new table every time?
 We can avoid that problem entirely this way.

 We'll only refactor `selectBlueTeam` for now.